c4pt000/Docker-BigSur/README.md

 if Docker-bigSur is erased with the two images you will lose the data off of the system

+launch INSTALL_FIRST from virt-manager then Disk Utility "Erase" 256GB volume then reinstall bigSur
 ```
 <br>
 <br>